Airfoil GAN: Encoding and Synthesizing Airfoils for Aerodynamic Shape Optimization

 The genetic algorithm with the same objective function and settings are conducted.
-The lift coefficient $C_l$, drag coefficient $C_d$, and fitness score of the last generation in the genetic algorithm is reported in Table~\ref{tab:GA}.
-The VAEGAN-synthesized airfoils reach an averaged lift coefficient of 0.5857 and an averaged drag coefficient of 0.0061.
+Moreover, Table~\ref{tab:GA} lists the performance of different featurization methods when different target lift and drag coefficients $C_l^t$ and $C_d^t$ are applied.
+The mean and standard deviation of lift coefficients, drag coefficients, and fitness scores of the last generation are reported.
+For example, for $C_l^t=0.6$ and $C_d^t=0.006$, the VAEGAN-synthesized airfoils reach an average lift coefficient of 0.5857 and an average drag coefficient of 0.0061.
 The coefficients are close to the desired aerodynamic properties.
 Whereas PCA and VAE fail to synthesize desired airfoils within the same number of generations and population size.
+Also, it is shown that with other target aerodynamic properties, VAEGAN outperforms the other models in generating optimized airfoil designs.
 This is because our VAEGAN-based model generates a wider variety of airfoils that serves as potential candidates in design optimization.
-Such experiments prove that a simple optimization technique like GA and the well-trained VAEGAN model can synthesize airfoils with desired aerodynamic properties, which can guide designing effective and efficient aerodynamic products.
+Such experiments prove that a simple optimization technique like GA and the well-trained VAEGAN model can synthesize airfoils with desired aerodynamic properties, which can guide the design of effective and efficient aerodynamic products.